gloryofrobots/arza/README.md

 * Pattern matching expressions inside function signature, after let expression or in match expression
 * Value expressions usually occur after = token and always evaluates to some value

-There are no end of expression token in Lalan.
+There are no end of expression token in Arza.
 Parser grabs expressions one by one from stream of tokens.
 Every expression terminates by lack of left binding power.
 This idea comes from Lua language.